JetBrains/kotlin-web-site/pages/docs/tutorials/native/dynamic-libraries.md

 lib /def:demo_symbols.def /out:demo.lib
 ```

-Now we are ready compile our `main.c` into an executable.
+Now we are ready to compile our `main.c` into an executable.
 We include the generated `demo.lib` into
 the build command and start:
 ```bash
 cl.exe main.c demo.lib